Malta Tax Refund

-On average, the process takes up to 6 months from the time your documents are sent to the Tax Authorities, however this is only a guideline and ultimately it depends on the time it takes to process in the relevant revenue documents.
+On average, the process takes up to 6 months from the time your documents are sent to the tax authorities, however this is only a guideline and actual time range depends on how long it takes for the tax authorities to process individual cases.

 How much is the service fee?